Guides

 How Abstract API Handles Email Validation

-Abstract API addresses the core weaknesses of traditional regex methods.
-It combines a fast syntax check with real-world deliverability verification.
+Abstract API addresses the core weaknesses of traditional methods.
+It combines a fast syntax check with multiple real-world deliverability tests.

-• It provides typo autocorrection suggestions and a quality score from a machine-learning rank model.
+• It provides typo autocorrection suggestions and a quality score to rank email addresses.

-• It performs real-time MX look-ups and SMTP handshakes to prove an address can receive mail.
+• It performs real-time MX lookups and SMTP handshakes to confirm an address can receive mail.

-• It cross-references addresses against constantly refreshed lists of disposable, free, role, and catch-all domains.
+• It checks against frequently updated lists of disposable, free, role-based, and catch-all domains.

-• Its risk model draws from over three billion historical validations and receives frequent data updates without any need for code changes.
+• Its risk model uses data from over three billion historical validations, with frequent data refreshes that require no code changes.

 How to Add Abstract API to Your Dev Environment